Planning For End-Of-Life Care Is More Crucial Than Ever. Here's How

 Find advance directive forms for your state

 A first step to take is to complete an advance directive.
-This is a form that allows you to essentially check boxes about what kind of life-sustaining interventions you want – or do not want – such as being resuscitated or having a feeding tube.
+This is a form that allows you essentially to check boxes about what kind of life-sustaining interventions you want – or do not want – such as being resuscitated or having a feeding tube.
 These are legally recognized documents and typically require witnesses (and sometimes a notary).
 These forms and their questions vary for each state; a comprehensive list of state forms created by the National Hospice and Palliative Care Organization is available for anyone for free from AARP.

 Contemplate your goals and wishes